Kitupala/prepwise/README.md

 3. **Personalized Dashboard**
    - View your past interviews: Check out your progress and analyze areas where you need improvement.
    - Discover upcoming interviews: Get a list of interview sessions tailored to your skill level and goals.
+   - Personalize with your avatar: Upload and display a custom profile picture.

 4. **Modern UI/UX**